 Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow.
 AML is the most common type of acute leukemia in adults.
 Each year in the United States, about 19,900 people (usually older than 45 years of age) are diagnosed, and about 10,400 people die from all forms of the disease, according to the American Cancer Society.
 Unlike other cancers that start in an organ and spread to the bone marrow, AML is known for rapid growth of abnormal white blood cells that gather in the bone marrow, getting in the way of normal blood cell production.
 The lack of normal blood cells can cause some AML symptoms, including anemia, neutropenia (shortage of white blood cells that may lead to increased infections), and thrombocytopenia (shortage of platelets in the blood that may lead to excessive bleeding).
-Current treatment options for AML consist of reducing and eliminating cancer cells mainly through chemotherapy, radiation therapy and stem cell transplantation.
+Current treatment options for AML include chemotherapy, molecularly-directed small molecule inhibitors, and hematopoietic stem cell transplantation.